 Ch 112.
 Inorganic Chemistry.
 9 units (3-0-6); first term.
-Prerequisite: Ch 102 or instructor's permission.
+Prerequisites: Ch 102 or instructor’s permission.
 Introduction to group theory, ligand field theory, and bonding in coordination complexes and organotransition metal compounds.
-Systematics of synthesis, bonding, and reactivities of commonly encountered classes of transition metal compounds.
+Systematics of bonding, reactivity, and spectroscopy of commonly encountered classes of transition metal compounds.
 Instructor: Agapie.

 Bi/Ch 113.
 Biochemistry of the Cell.
 12 units (4-0-8).
 For course description, see Biology.